-"And they were judged every man according to their works."
-Revelation 20:13
+"And they were judged every man according to their works." - REVELATION XX.
+13.

-THE Holy Scriptures are clear in pointing out a day, called the last day, in which the Savior will descend with his mighty angels, for be it is that the Lord has ordained to be judge of the quick and the dead; and he will judge the world in righteousness at that day.
-And there are but two rules of righteousness, the legal rule and the gospel rule.
+THE Holy Scriptures are clear in pointing out a day, called the last day, in which the Saviour will descend with his mighty angels, for he it is that the Lord hath ordained to be judge of quick and dead; and he will judge the world in righteousness at that day.
+And there are but two rules of righteousness-the legal rule and the gospel rule.
 By the legal rule, or by the law, no man can be justified.
-Whatever the law says, it says to them that are under the law, and the law never has, since the fall of man, and never will, say a good word for or to those that are under the law.
+Whatever the law saith, it saith to them that are under the law, and the law never has, since the fall of man, and never will, say a good word for or to those that are under the law.
 On the other hand, those who are born of God, and have thus passed from death unto life, these are they that shall not come into condemnation.
-These are they that shall stand in the judgment; these are they to whom the victory shall be given, and that shall he found at the Savior's right hand at the last.
+These are they that shall stand in the judgment; these are they to whom the victory shall be given, and that shall be found at the Saviour's right hand at the last.

 I will at once, then, proceed to notice the subject before us; and in so doing I notice, first, the secrecy of the time as to when this judgment is to be.
-Secondly, the rule of judgment as here declared, "they were judged every man according to their works."
-Thirdly, the opposite destiny of the two people.
+Secondly, the rule of judgment as here declared,-"they were judged every man according to their works."
+Thirdly, the opposite destiny of the two peoples.